 The term of our agreement with OmniSky expired on May 1, 2000.
+OmniSky became a related party to us on June 30, 2000.
+See "Related Party Transactions -- Series D Financing."
 Although we are currently negotiating a new agreement, there can be no assurance that we will arrive at a new agreement with OmniSky or that we will arrive at a new agreement with terms substantially similar to those contained in the expired agreement.
-Also, although we are currently shipping and provisioning modems to OmniSky, pursuant to an open purchase order with the same terms as those contained in the expired agreement, there can be no assurance that we will continue to do so.
+Also, although we have been shipping and provisioning modems to OmniSky pursuant to an open purchase order while observing the same terms as those contained in the expired agreement (with the exception of the per unit activation services fee), there can be no assurance that we will continue to do so.
 If we fail to negotiate a new agreement with OmniSky or if we discontinue shipping and provisioning to OmniSky, our revenue may decline.